harrybarnard/ecpuk.org/content/services/toy-library.md

 We encourage positive parenting through our own good practice, excellent books and thoughfully sourced leaflets that aim to help parents, carers and those working with and supporting families and children.

 We help parents and carers choose age and stage appropriate books and toys and help them to develop their children's play.
 We have books, toys, games, dolls and puppets and resources for children from babies up to eight year olds.

+We provide a dedicated website for users of the Toy Library service at [toylibrarybrightonandhove.org](https://toylibrarybrightonandhove.org).

 ## Membership